-Frank Ocean’s Blonde has been out for two weeks and I’ve been in its unrelenting grip.
+Frank Ocean’s Blonde has been out for nine months and I’m still in its unrelenting grip.

 The visual album, Endless sucked me in immediately.
 I watched it three times in a row.
 Cinematic, monochrome hues fill a warehouse full of industrial equipment.
 Radiant, soft sounds pace back and forth, permeating through the mundane, the ghosts of Bowie and Prince, present and alive.
 A sonic blanket washes over you, warm and cool, as Ocean builds a spiral staircase, block by block.

 It’s been a while since Channel Orange and it was worth the wait.
 A tree never forces its sap.
 We’ve all been waiting and Endless is ambient, sonic tapestry that paces from pure soul to experimental within seconds.
 It’s music.
 It’s sound and vision, free of genre and gender.
 And there, in the middle of it all, is Ocean, ebbing and flowing.
 We’re watching his evolution and it’s a beautiful thing.